Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-17-Category_And_Tags_In_Jekyll.md

 ---
 ```

-   When you make a post in jekyll with fornt matter.
+   When you make a post in jekyll with front matter.
 You have to write that information if you want tag and category.

    And then, you can make a list based on tags and category.

-   At first, based on tags, I will make what I want.
+   At first, I will make tags-based list that I want.

    let's see example of code from [codeinfox](http://codinfox.github.io/blog/tags/)

   <script src="https://gist.github.com/hyunyoung2/63cfabdd6fb174fe69b621be8d48686d.js"></script>

-  After making page(.html, .md) for this source, generate that page !
+  So If you want to make tags-based list that you want. make page(.html, .md) for this source !

-  And then, you can see as follows.
+  And then, if You did,  you can see as follows.

   ![](/img/Image/WebProgramming/2016-12-17-Category_And_Tags_In_Jekyll/a list of tags example.png)

-  let's split the above code.
+  let's split the above code for understaing the code.

   <script src="https://gist.github.com/hyunyoung2/47bf4e75c1ba154514b5db945ff146c8.js"></script>

-  the above code is just a list of tags included in posts as follows.
+  the above code is just extracting tags included in posts as follows.

   ![](/img/Image/WebProgramming/2016-12-17-Category_And_Tags_In_Jekyll/a list of tag.png)